Tips for Cleaning Your AC System

 Related: Air Conditioner Service: Pay a Little Now, Save Later

-3 Steps to Clean the Indoor Unit
+Three Steps to Clean the Indoor Unit

 1. Turn Off the Power

-Cut the power to your furnace at the breaker box.
+Cut the electricity to your furnace at the breaker box.

 2. Check Your Filter

-Furnace filters must be exchanged every few months, depending on the kind you use.
+Furnace filters need to be changed every few months, depending on the kind you use.

 3. Clean the Inside